jefanno1/llm_new_summarizer/README.md

-# News Summarizer Pipeline (English Business/World)
+# News Summarizer Pipeline (English Business)

 This project is an end-to-end news summarization pipeline.
-It fetches the latest English business/world news headlines from Google News via **SerpAPI**, selects the most interesting headlines using an LLM, scrapes supporting articles, generates bilingual summaries (Indonesian & English), and creates Instagram-ready posts from English summaries.
+It fetches the latest English business news headlines from Google News via **SerpAPI**, selects the most interesting headlines using an LLM, scrapes supporting articles, generates bilingual summaries (Indonesian & English), and creates Instagram-ready posts from English summaries.

 ---